Ban-Coca/CreativeClarity/README.md

 ## Key Features

-* Project Planning and Scheduling
-  - Create project timelines
-  - Define project goals
-  - Add team members to the project
-  - Use visual Gantt charts to see project timelines
 * Task Management
   - Create to-do list for the project
-  - Assign task to members
   - Set due dates for tasks
   - Update task status
   - Track overall progress